Merovex/verkilo-script/README.md

 1. If you are writing multiple books (i.e., a series) that will share configurations, you put those into a `metadata.yml` file in the root directory.
 2. For metadata related to a specific book in that series, you can put those as Frontmatter in any of the Markdown files, or as a dedicated Markdown file.

+Pandoc uses the `metadata.yml` as a default configuration that Frontmatter yaml in the `*.md` files overrides.
+So, if there are broad configurations that should apply everywhere with a few exceptions, then a mix of the `metadata.yml` and Frontmatter should suffice. **Warning:** the last Frontmatter metadata setting wins, so if you are using them in multiple files, you will experience odd side effects.

 ### Trimsize

 The PDF option includes multiple trim sizes, depending on your target form factor.
 The Word document has a fixed trim size (Letter).
 The ePUB and HTML lack trim sizes.